My name is Billie. I am a daughter, sister, aunt, niece, sister-in-law, cousin, granddaughter and simply a part of a special family.

 I am not my illness, I am an individual.

 If/when I advocate for others with MS, or if/when I’m asked to join conferences, meetings and anything else to help others with MS, I am not letting my illness consume me.
-When pain, fatigue, early retired and MS doesn’t define me, lobbying for others becomes easier as time goes on.
+When chronic pain, fatigue, early retirement and MS doesn’t define me, lobbying and advocating for others becomes very easy.
+When I volunteer for others, I don’t even think of my own illness or fate.

 What people think is their problem.
-When they blame you, take your identity away, it says a lot more about them than it says about you.
+When they blame you, when they take your identity away, calling you names because “you’re not like you used to be anymore,” all that says a lot more about them than it says about you.

 In the end?

 MS is not our fault, we are not our illness and it definitely does NOT define us.
-What we have done is ACCEPT our illness in our lives.
+What we have done is accept our illness in our lives.
+We’re individuals, and we are real.

 © WVE and Ireland, MS and Me, 2011-2014.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.